DawsonInstitute/hts-coils/README.md

 ### Future Development

-The warp soliton codebase will be developed in `src/warp/` for plasma simulation code with `src/warp/optimizer/` as a Git submodule linking to warp-bubble-optimizer.
+The warp soliton codebase is developed in `src/warp/` for plasma simulation code.
+Optimization algorithms are sourced from the separate [warp-bubble-optimizer](https://github.com/DawsonInstitute/warp-bubble-optimizer) repository (available as a workspace folder for cross-repository development).
 If this research generates significant code and datasets, it may be migrated to a dedicated `warp-solitons` repository while maintaining integration with the HTS coil infrastructure developed here.

 **Timeline**: September 10 – October 30, 2025 for initial research phase.